Dyudi/azure-cost-optimization/README.md

 - Step 2 :- Blob Storage Configuration
 - Step 3 :- Transparent Access Logic
 - Step 4 :- Zero Downtime Deployment
+- Azure Function to Migrate Old Records
+  This function can run on a timer trigger.
+The records older than 3 months in the Cosmos DB can store to Blob storage.
+Then optionally deletes them from Cosmos DB (or marks as archived).